 Fine dust in the outdoor air is currently a much debated topic.
 However, the quality of the indoor air is often overlooked in this connection.
 But it is especially in this environment that people spend about 90% of their lifetime.

-Due to their small size, fine dust particles can penetrate deep into the lungs and cause respiratory irritation.
-This goes not only for allergy sufferers, but also for healthy people.
-Regardless of the type of dust inhaled, the particles are irritating, when they are found in the airways.
-For allergy sufferers this effect is even stronger.
+Due to their minute size, fine dust particles can penetrate deep into the lungs and cause respiratory irritation.
+This applies not only to allergy sufferers, but also to healthy people.
+Regardless of the type of dust inhaled, the particles are irritating, when they penetrate the airways.
+For allergy sufferers this effect is magnified.

-Moreover, we find other substances attached to the dust particles, such as allergens and harmful substances that reach deep into the lungs and can cause similar reactions.
+Moreover, we find other substances attached to the dust particles, such as allergens and harmful substances that penetrate deep into the lungs and can cause similar reactions.

-For example, studies from the World Health Organization (WHO) show that the life expectancy of people would be reduced up to 9 months by fine dust.
+For example, studies from the World Health Organization (WHO) show that the life expectancy of people is reduced by approx. 9 months by the presence of fine dust.

 Meanwhile, studies have been presented regarding the presence of fine dust in the indoor air of selected interior areas.
-For example, the Public Health Center in Frankfurt and the National Office for Industrial Safety, Health Protection and Technical Security in Berlin have determined that a health risk due to the high quantity of fine dust measured in the classrooms may be suspected.
+For example, the Public Health Centre in Frankfurt and the National Office for Industrial Safety, Health Protection and Technical Security in Berlin have determined that a health risk can be presumed to exist in school classrooms due to the high quantity of fine dust that has been measured here.

-Another highly regarded study by the German Allergy and Asthma Association (DAAB) made in 100 households in Nordrhein-Westfalen showed that the concentrations of fine dust in homes with smooth floors on average was twice as high (62.9 g / m³) than in homes with carpets (30.4 ug / m³).
-The limit for dust in the outside air is 50 g / m³.
+Another highly regarded study by the German Allergy and Asthma Association (DAAB) carried out in 100 households in Nordrhein-Westfalen showed that the concentrations of fine dust in homes with smooth floors was on average was twice as high (62.9 g / m³) than in homes with carpets (30.4 ug / m³).
+The limit for dust in the air outdoors is 50 g / m³.

 How are the products tested?

-The basis for the measurement and evaluation is stated in the VDI 602, chapter 5 "Avoidance of allergenic exposure" from the Union of German Engineers.
+The basis for the measurement and evaluation is stated in the VDI 602, Cchapter 5 "Avoidance of Aallergenic Eexposure" from the Union of German Engineers.

 Tests are carried out in emission chambers in accordance with the German AgBB scheme for the evaluation of emissions of volatile organic compounds (VVOC, VOC and SVOC) from building products.
 The requirements of the test must all be fulfilled.

-Also, the product is tested for a possible sensitizing potential.
+The product is also tested for its possible sensitizing potential.
 It is also checked immunologically in its new state and after a simulated use.
-In this connection, standardized body similar fluids are used in the form of acid perspiration solutions and artificial spittle in order to achieve a realistic examination environment.
+In this connection, standardized fluids, similar to body fluids, are used in the form of acid perspiration solutions and artificial spittle in order to achieve a realistic examination environment.